1. Home

 So long as the sun rises each morning and shines on your solar panels, you can generate new emission-free power day after day, saving tens of thousands of dollars on your energy bills over the lifetime of your system.

-For example, let’s say you live in a metropolitan area where the homes are relatively close together.
-In this scenario, if your next-door neighbor decides to build a towering 6-story apartment building, this could complicate things for your solar system’s ability to receive direct sunlight.
+Let’s say you live in a metropolitan area where the homes are relatively close together.
+If your next-door neighbor decides to build a towering 6-story apartment building, your solar panels’ production could be wiped out.

 A solar easement could help guarantee your property’s access to solar power in scenarios like this.